Mad pride: Bed push

 A Bed Push is a method of activism employed by multiple mental health agencies and advocates as a method of raising awareness about psychiatric care.
 Activists wheel a gurney through public spaces to provoke discussion about mental health care.
-MindFreedom has a recipe for a successful Bed Push on their website, urging participants to remain peaceful but also be seen by blowing horns, slightly disrupting traffic and playing music.
-Often patients in psychiatric care feel silenced and powerless, showing resilience in the face of that and securing visibility is a method of regaining dignity.
+MindFreedom has a recipe for a successful Bed Push on their website, urging participants to remain peaceful but also ensure they are seen, using attention-grabbing tactics such as blowing horns, mild traffic disruptions, and loud music.
+Often patients in psychiatric care feel silenced and powerless, so the act of intentionally securing visibility and showing off resilience is one method of regaining dignity.

-Mad Pride Week in Toronto is proclaimed as such by the city itself.
-The festivities surrounding this week are highlighted by the Mad Pride Bed Push, typically on the 14th of July.
-The event takes place Toronto's Queen Street West "to raise public awareness about the use of force and lack of choice for people ensnared in the Ontario mental health system".
+Mad Pride Week in Toronto is recognized by the city itself.
+The festivities surrounding this week are highlighted by the mad pride Bed Push, which typically takes place on the 14th of July.
+The event is staged at Toronto's Queen Street West "to raise public awareness about the use of force and lack of choice for people ensnared in the Ontario mental health system".
 This week is officially run by Toronto Mad Pride which partners a number of mental health agencies in the city.
 In recent years, some advocates have pushed for Parkdale, Toronto to be renamed MAD!
 Village, to reclaim pride in its surrounding communities' long history of struggle with mental health and addictions.

 A series of bed push events take place around London each year.

 Psychiatric Patient-Built Wall Tours

 The Psychiatric Patient-Built Wall Tours take place in Toronto, at the CAMH facility on Queen St West.
 The tours show the patient-built walls from the 19th century that are located at present day CAMH.
 The purpose of the tours is to give a history on the lives of the patients who built the walls, and bring attention to the harsh realities of psychiatry.

-Geoffrey Reaume and Heinz Klein first came up with the idea of walking tours as part of a Mad Pride event in 2000.
+Geoffrey Reaume and Heinz Klein first came up with the idea of walking tours as part of a mad pride event in 2000.
 The first wall tour occurred on what is now known as Mad Pride Day, on July 14, 2000, with an attendance of about fifty people.
-Reaume solely leads the tours, and they have grown from annual events for Mad Pride, to occurring several times throughout the year in all non-winter months.
+Reaume solely leads the tours, and they have grown from annual events for mad pride, to occurring several times throughout the year in all non-winter months.

-Mad Pride Today

-Mad Pride continues to grow with each event.
-July 16, 2022, in Burlington, VT.
-Vermonters who identify with the cause came to support it with a showing of speakers, musicians, and food vendors.

-In the UK on July 14, 2022 70 individuals gathered outside Parliament Square to protest the treatment of patients in psychiatric institutions.